 For most people, their IEP is the best time to get Part D coverage.
-The one exception is if you have "credible coverage" through an employer health plan or retirement benefit.
+The one exception is if you have "creditable coverage" through an employer health plan or retirement benefit.
 It's best to call Medicare to make sure the coverage you have is credible.

 If you don't enroll in Part D when you are first eligible, and you don't have credible coverage, Medicare will assess a late penalty on top of your Part D premium.
 It's not a one-time penalty, either.
 You pay it for as long as you have coverage.

 Medicare Part D is not mandatory.
 However, unless you have other creditable coverage, it is critical that you enroll as soon as you are first eligible.
 If you don't, you may have to pay a late enrollment penalty in addition to your monthly Part D premium if you decide to enroll later.
 The late enrollment penalty also applies if you go without Medicare prescription drug coverage (or creditable coverage) for 63 or more days.
 The penalty adds 1 percent to your premium for every month that you didn't have creditable coverage.